cristiangarc/starter-react-router/README.md

 Now, only our welcome page is visible.

-But if we type into the url http://localhost:3000/about

-We can also now use the forward and back buttons in the browser.
+But if we type into the URL http://localhost:3000/about, we can now use the browser's forward and back buttons.

 We should now see the about view.
-This is great progress!
+This build is progressing nicely!
 But asking our users to type into the URL is not a great user experience.

 Let's create some navigation.